Anshjyot/Anshjyot.github.io/index.markdown

 This surge aligns with a significant shift in city policy.
 In December 2021, Mayor London Breed declared a 90-day state of emergency in the Tenderloin District, citing rising overdoses and deteriorating street conditions.
 In the months that followed, her administration took a more assertive approach—culminating in mid-2023 with the creation of a **unified command center** to coordinate law enforcement efforts across city and state agencies ([Los Angeles Times](https://www.latimes.com/california/story/2021-12-17/san-francisco-mayor-state-of-emergency-overdoses-in-tenderloin-district)).

 According to a [San Francisco Chronicle](https://www.sfchronicle.com/sf/article/sf-drug-crackdown-dealers-18561747.php) report from late 2023, nearly **700 people** were arrested for selling drugs in just six months under this joint initiative, with more than **900 suspected dealers** arrested in the Tenderloin and SoMa alone that year—almost double the number from 2022.
 Another **800 individuals** were arrested for public drug use.
-Public messaging emphasized safety and neighborhood revitalization, but critics argue this campaign disproportionately affected unhoused individuals and those struggling with addiction, while offering few long-term solutions.
 Public messaging around the campaign emphasized safety and visibility—but critics argue that this enforcement-first approach may disproportionately target those already most vulnerable: unhoused individuals, people in recovery, or those simply caught using in public spaces.
 The mayor’s initiative, framed as a public safety effort, led to an increase in visible enforcement across the city.
 The data raises a critical question: are these enforcement spikes targeting major dealers, or simply sweeping up the most visible users?

 What the time series reveals isn’t just a policy shift—it’s a story of visibility, power, and where a city chooses to act.